Samritha-31/D_FLIPFLOP/README.md

 **PROGRAM**

 Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by:Yuuvasri R RegisterNumber:25003422
+**Developed by:SAMRITHA.G**

+**RegisterNumber:25011974**

 ```
 module d_ff (
     input  wire clk, rst, D,